RocknRoot/Zomburl/README.md

     $ ruby main.rb # assuming you're in Zomburl app directory

-Or with passenger (on nginx), for your vhost configuration:
+Or with passenger (on nginx), for your (simple) vhost configuration:

     server {
         listen   80;